|Other AL Resources|

 A site on Albert Crumpler's plantation on Hatchemalega Creek was chosen as the county seat and given the name Lexington.
 In 1835 the name was changed to Rockford. and in addition the county government website is http://www.alabama.gov/

 Coosa County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
-There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.

-A list of Coosa County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
-See Also Alabama Archives, Genealogical and Historical Societies for statewide Addresses and links.
+A list of Coosa County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Alabama Archives, Historical & Genealogical Societies.

-The following are web links to Genealogy and family history, Records and Resources relevant to Coosa County.
-Each of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
-Some have free access some have to have a cost.
-This is basically a directory that has been gathered or submitted.
-I do not recommend or promote one genealogy site over another.
-Feel free to present your own favorite Coosa County genealogy or family history related sites.
+The following are web links to Genealogy, Records and Resources pertaining to Coosa County.
+Most of these genealogy links fall into 3 categories: Commercial Sites, Private Sites or Organization Sites.
+Some have free access some have to have a fee.
+This is just a list that has been compiled or submitted.
+I do not endorse or promote one genealogy site above another.